 The frequency cutoff is the only open parameter in this workflow and the workflow can detect down to 1% variant frequency.
 Even when setting the frequency lower it will not output lower frequencies as the variant calling is initially done down to 1% by the variant caller in this workflow.
 Further adjustments needs to be done by opening a copy of the workflow.

-Configure the result handling and in the last wizard step, choose to Save the results of the workflow and specify a location in the Navigation Area.
+Configure the result handling and in the last dialog, choose to Save the results of the workflow and specify a location in the Navigation Area.